tenpy/tenpy/doc/troubleshooting.rst

 Troubleshooting and FAQ
 =======================

-I updated to a new version and now I get and error/warning.
+I updated to a new version and now I get an error/warning.
-    Take a look at the section "Backwards incomptatible changes" in :doc:`/changelog` of the corresponding versions since when you updated.
+    Take a look at the section "Backwards incomptatible changes" in the :doc:`/releases` of the corresponding versions since when you updated.

 Where did all the output go?